springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## A failure is a man who has blundered but is not capable of cashing in on the experience. - Elbert Hubbard
+    ## We must not say every mistake is a foolish one. - Cicero